 Lt.
 Gen. Daniel O. Graham, Confessions of a Cold Warrior.
 Fairfax, VA: Preview Press, 1995.
 228 pp. Graham held a senior position in MACV intelligence in late 1967.
 The part of this book at which I have looked, the discussion of the 1967 dispute over enemy strength estimates and the 1968 Tet Offensive (pp. 51-57), appears to me to be nonsense.

 C. Michael Hiam, Who the Hell Are We Fighting?
 The Story of Sam Adams and the Vietnam Intelligence Wars.
 Hanover, New Hampshire: Steerforth Press, 2006.
-326 pp. There is a pretty favorable review by Robert Sinclair in the CIA journal Studies in Intelligence, 50:4 (November 2006), pp. 1-9.
+326 pp. Reprinted with a new Foreword by Thomas Powers, and under a new title, A Monument to Deceit: Sam Adams and the Vietnam Intelligence Wars.
+ForeEdge (University Press of New England), 2014.

 Bruce Jones, War without Windows.
 New York: Vanguard, 1987. xvi, 302 pp. By a junior officer who worked in military intelligence in Saigon 1967-68.